serverlessworkflow/specification/specification.md

 </details>

-Error definitions describe errors that can occur during workflow execution and how to handle them.
+Error definitions describe checked errors that can occur during workflow execution and how to handle them.

-The `error`property defines the domain-specific name of the error.
-Users can also set the name to `*` which is a wildcard specifying "all" errors, in the case where no other error definitions are defined, or "all other" errors if there are other errors defined within the same states `onErrors` definition.

-The `code` property can be used in addition to `name` to help runtimes resolve the defined domain-specific error to the actual technical errors/exceptions that may happen during runtime execution.
+The `errorRef`property references the unique workflow error definition (TODO - ADD LINK).

 The `transition` property defines the transition to the next workflow state in cases when the defined error happens during runtime execution.

 If `transition` is not defined you can also define the `end` property which will end workflow execution at that point.

-The `retryRef` property is used to define the retry strategy to be used for this particular error.

 For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.